MakxXun/Arthanoid-Systems/README.md

 # BIOXELL-AI
 So looks like you have stumbled upon this wonderful repository where a few 13 year olds make a chatbot using AI.
 We are currently studying Secondary one, in School of Science and Technology, Singapore.
+Our goal for this project is to understand and develop AI as part of our own initiative.

+_Shaping Future Innovators.
+The SST Way._

 ## Tech Stack